 - Dust top with icing sugar or decorate as desired.

 To cut chocolate spread swiss roll neatly, dip serrated knife in hot water before each cut and wipe dry/clean with paper towel.
 For fruits and cream Swiss roll, chill till cream filling is set, then use a serrated knife that’s wiped clean after each cut.

 To store overnight:

 Fruits and cream swiss roll (like my Peaches and Cream Swiss Roll Cake) is best eaten after an overnight rest in the fridge, when the filling has had time to perfume the cake.
 Chocolate spread swiss roll (like my Chocolate Swiss Roll Cake) are best served after it’s made while the chocolate filling is still soft.
 Otherwise, the oil will start to separate from the chocolate spread and it will seep into the cake, making it hard.
-To store it, refrigerate and place pan in plastic bag (unrolled), making sure bag doesn’t touch swiss roll to avoid the skin from sticking to the plastic bag.
-Rolled and decorated swiss roll can also be stored in refrigerator as usual.
+To store it unrolled, refrigerate and place pan in plastic bag making sure bag doesn’t touch swiss roll surface to avoid the skin from sticking to the plastic bag.
+Rolled and decorated swiss roll can also be stored in refrigerator as any regular cake.

 Try it and let me know how it goes.
 Feel free to share this recipe and let’s get the community baking!♥

 Recipe Adapted from: Kitchen Tigress with my own cups/spoon conversion